-22.17 Lonely Planet notes: "The Kunama are Nilotic in origin, and are very dark skinned.
+- 22.17 Lonely Planet notes: "The Kunama are Nilotic in origin, and are very dark skinned.
 They are the original inhabitants of the region."
-[32a] (p332) A UK Fact-

-Finding Mission report of April 2003 adds that the Kunama are essentially nomads who have been forced to settle, but have retained through isolation and tenacity a cultural identity, which includes features such as matrilinear descent (where daughters inherit from mothers as the mode of inheritance).
+[32a] (p332) A UK Fact-Finding Mission report of April 2003 adds that the Kunama are essentially nomads who have been forced to settle, but have retained through isolation and tenacity a cultural identity, which includes features such as matrilinear descent (where daughters inherit from mothers as the mode of inheritance).
 Women are therefore relatively privileged within Kumara society.
-[3] (p41)

-- 22.18 The UK Fact Finding Mission reported in April 2003 that: "... the Kunama has traditionally relied on the Ethiopian Army when larger and more powerful ethnic neighbours attacked them.
+[3] (p41) - 22.18 The UK Fact Finding Mission reported in April 2003 that: "... the Kunama has traditionally relied on the Ethiopian Army when larger and more powerful ethnic neighbours attacked them.
 For historic reasons, although the majority of the Eritrean population strongly supported Eritrean independence, the Kunama still maintained their support for the Ethiopian army, although there was also support for independence and a number of Kunama fought on the side of the Eritrean Liberation Front (ELF). '...the Kunama people were in fact divided in opinion and had a great respect for the Ethiopians as well as many believed in Eritrea as a separate and independent nation.
 In the absence of a unifying Kunama political figure all conflicting opinions were heard', stated Gilkes [a consultant on the Horn of Africa]."
 [3] (p42) - 22.19 It further stated that: "... there is a long history of conflict between the EPLF/PFDJ (People's Front for Democracy and Justice) and the Kunama... at least 55 Kunama, administrators and civil servants under the previous regime of Ethiopia, were arrested in 1991 when the EPLF took over for alleged human rights abuses under the Derg, and have not been seen since.
 None have been released and it is unclear if any have been charged or tried publicly."
-[3] (p44) - 22.20 The UK fact-finding mission report notes land disputes between the government and the Kunama, whereby the Kunama are pushed into everdiminishing tribal lands, as the non-Eritrean population expands to relieve pressure in the more densely populated parts of Eritrea.
+[3] (p44) - 22.20 The UK fact-finding mission report notes "Land disputes between the government and the Kunama, whereby the Kunama are pushed into everdiminishing tribal lands, as the non-Eritrean population expands to relieve pressure in the more densely populated parts of Eritrea.
 This is further complicated by a history of conflict between the Kunama and the EPLF/PFDJ (the ruling Eritrean party and its armed force precursor).
-1994 Land Proclamation (Law No. 58/1994): This is the principal piece of legislation regulating land ownership, and stipulates that all land is the property of the state.".
+1994 Land Proclamation (Law No. 58/1994): This is the principal piece of legislation regulating land ownership, and stipulates that all land is the property of the state."
 [3] (p42) Dr Patrick Gilkes, a consultant on the Horn of Africa gave information to the UK fact-finding mission in its report on the 1991-1997 Tigrean migration in Barentu and other Kunama areas, their subsequent flight after the arrival of Ethiopian troops in 2000, and later return.
 [3] (p44) - 22.21 The report further noted that Gilkes stated that probably the two best-known Kunama resistance groups are the "Democratic Movement for the Liberation of Eritrean Kunama (DMLEK) and the Eritrean Democratic Resistance Movement-Gash Setit (EDRM)."
-[3] (p44) "... the Eritrean Democratic Resistance Movement-Gash Setit (EDRM), which also calls itself 'Sawrawi Baito', is led by Ismail Nada and is reportedly close to the current ELF.
-Some expect them to merge with the ELF at some point.
-Nada is a former ELF fighter is said to think along similar lines to leading ELF-RC members."
-[3] (p44) "... the Democratic Movement for the Liberation of Eritrean Kunama (DMLEK) is led by Kerneolos Osman and is best known for the material it places on proopposition websites.
-The DMLEK is based in Addis Ababa."
-[3] (p44) - 22.22 UNHCR comment that: "Those Kunama who were detained during 2004 were also released during 2004."
-[18b] Refugees International, in an article dated 18 February 2004, stated that:
+[3] (p44) "... the Eritrean Democratic Resistance Movement-Gash Setit (EDRM), which also calls itself 'Sawrawi

-This Country of Origin Information Report contains the most up-to-date publicly available information as of 22 October 2007.
+This Country of Origin Information Report contains the most up-to-date publicly available information as of 13 September 2008.
 Older source material has been included where it contains relevant information not available in more recent documents.